 fermenting lemons in morocco

 Later, Mustapha’s mother showed me how to she prepares the lemons (and his father showed me how they cure olives).
-The technique was simple: slice the lemons as if to quarter them, sprinkle them with salt and press them into a large jar so that the lemon juice and salt create a brine that covers the olives.
+The technique was simple: slice the lemons as if to quarter them, sprinkle them with salt and press them into a large jar so that the lemon juice and salt create a brine that covers the lemons.
 Let them ferment several weeks and enjoy.
 They don’t need refrigeration, but their flavor will continue to change over time.
 So if you wish to preserve that flavor at any single point during fermentation, simply transfer the lemons to cold storage.
 Properly fermented lemons will last for years – even at room temperature.

 special equipment for fermentation